 The European Centre for Parliamentary Research and Documentation (ECPRD)

-....less a centre but a network of people whose voluntary commitment contributes essentially to its well-functioning.
+… is less of a centre and more of a network of people whose voluntary commitment contributes essentially to its well-functioning.

 Since it was first established at the request of the Speakers of European Parliamentary Assemblies in June 1977, the European Centre for Parliamentary Research and Documentation (ECPRD), a community of parliamentary knowledge, has become a useful tool for inter-parliamentary cooperation and information exchange.

 The ECPRD`s members are Parliaments where the President is a member of the European Conference of Presidents of Parliament.

 The main activities of the ECPRD involve dealing with requests from one parliament to others in the network for information which is used to compare the legislative activities and parliamentary practice across countries and institutions.
 There are also seminars hosted by one of the ECPRD member Parliaments which enable participants from member Parliaments to exchange different experiences and practice.

 Four functions make up the ECPRD s governing structure:

 - Two Co-Directors, each of whom assisted by a co-secretary

 - The Conference of Correspondents